solana-labs/solana/docs/src/validator/get-started/setup-a-validator.md

 solana-keygen new -o authorized-withdrawer-keypair.json
 ```

 > **IMPORTANT** the `authorized-withdrawer-keypair.json` should be considered very sensitive information.
-Many operators choose to use a hardware wallet for the authorized withdrawer key.
-The key should always be stored safely.
-The authorized withdrawer should **never** be stored on the remote machine that the validator software runs on.
+Many operators choose to use a multisig, hardware wallet, or paper wallet for the authorized withdrawer keypair.
+A keypair is created on disk in this example for simplicity.
+Additionally, the withdrawer keypair should always be stored safely.
+The authorized withdrawer keypair should **never** be stored on the remote machine that the validator software runs on.
 For more information, see [validator secuirty best practices](../best-practices/security.md#do-not-store-your-withdrawer-key-on-your-validator)

 ## Create a Vote Account